Did they not let

-He was a professional sergeant before the war, and when after the war they began to go after the prewar officers, he, just for to be on the safe side, joined that new regime police force.
+He was a professional sergeant before the war.
+When, after the war, they began to go after the prewar officers, he, just to be on the safe side, joined that new regime's police force.

-It lasted not that long time.
-When they sent him to the police station nearby, he learned to know my mother.
+It lasted not that long.
+My father was sent to the police station nearby, and there he learned to know my mother.

-Grandfather was not happy with it, but when they got married, my father has left the police service and begun working on the farm.
+Grandfather was not happy with it.
+But when they married, my father left the police service and began working on the farm.

-My mother was the only child and when my grandfather died, they took over the farm.
+My mother was the only child.
+When my grandfather died, they took over the farm.

 And I took it after them.

-Mother knew about that story much more, because it had happened almost on her eyes.
+Mother knew about that story much more because it had happened almost in her eyes.

 There were not many Jews in our village.